IrisVR Prospect is shutting down.

 IrisVR built Prospect around tethered PCs driving the headset.
 Resolve made the opposite bet: a proprietary rendering engine built for standalone headsets from day one so that anyone could get started with VR.
 That's why full federated models run on a wireless Quest today, with no file trimming and no workstation to manage.

-Resolve was also first to connect VR review into a common data environment, and first to put multiple people inside the same model at once.
-And since Resolve isn't an Autodesk product, your team isn't locked into one vendor's stack.
-Autodesk, Procore, Revizto, and Newforma all flow in and out without manual workarounds.
+Resolve was also first to connect VR to Autodesk BIM 360, now Forma, so that multiple stakeholders could easily get inside the same model at once.
+And since then Resolve's support for industry workflows has expanded: data from Autodesk, Procore, Revizto, and Newforma all flows in and out without manual workarounds.

 Our offer for Prospect customers